zenuru-merps/PrideFlags/README.md

 # Do I need to credit you when I use these?
 You don't!
 CC0 doesn't require attribution.
 However if you do decide to give us a shoutout it's very much appreciated!

+# Where are the flags sourced from?
+The initial set (created by ChromaShiba) has been based on this: https://www.hrc.org/resources/lgbtq-pride-flags